 This section contains a description of the material terms of the employment arrangements with our NEOs.
 Each of our NEOs signed an offer letter with us, which provides for at-will employment and sets forth other terms of employment, including the initial base salary, target incentive opportunity and the terms of the NEO's initial equity grant.
-In addition, each of our NEOs executed a form of our standard at-will employment, confidential information, invention assignment and arbitration agreement, which includes a non-solicit of employees covenant during employment and for one year following termination.
-Each of our NEOs are also party to the Company's Executive Severance Plan, the terms of which are described further below
+In addition, each of our NEOs executed a form of our standard Confidential Information and Inventions Assignment Agreement.
+Each of our NEOs are also party to the Company's Executive Severance Plan, the terms of which are described further below.